giabao/sbt-checkstyle-plugin/README.md

 ### Failing the build

-You can control what severity of issues should break the build by setting the `checkstyleSeverityLevel` in your `build.sbt` as follows:
+You can control what severity of issues will be log as `[error]` by setting the `checkstyleSeverityLevel` in your `build.sbt` as follows:
 ```scala
 checkstyleSeverityLevel := Some(CheckstyleSeverityLevel.Error)
 ```